grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ### Shared files and headings

 Hugo renders the shortcode separately to the page.
-As a result, if the same heading exists in a shared file as well as in the page that includes it, they'll have the same heading identifier.
-This duplication of heading identifiers breaks the ability link to the headings properly.
+As a result, if the same heading exists in a shared file and the page that includes it, they'll have the same heading identifier.
+This duplication of heading identifiers breaks the ability to link to the headings properly.

 To work around this, set a heading identifier in the shared file.
 If there are two shared files with the same heading, you only need to set a heading identifier in one of them.